klauspost/shutdown/README.md

 # shutdown
 Shutdown management library for Go

-This package helps you manage shutdown code centrally, and provides functionality to execute code when shutdown occurs.
+This package helps you manage shutdown code centrally, and provides functionality to execute code when a controlled shutdown occurs.

 This will enable you to save data, notify other services that your application is shutting down.